guomics-lab/DDA-BERT/README.md

 ## Evaluation

-The evaluation process typically requires around 20 minutes, depending on the number of spectra and the available GPU/CPU resources.
+Evaluation typically completes in about 20 minutes, depending on the number of spectra and available GPU/CPU resources..

 **For the provided test data, the complete workflow—including database search, PSM rescoring, and protein inference—takes approximately 23.5 minutes when run on a single NVIDIA A100 (40GB) GPU with 20 CPU cores.**